Why Do People Kill Themselves?

 Why don't people talk about depression and suicide?

 The main reason people don't talk about it is because of the stigma.
 People who suffer from depression are afraid that others will think they are "crazy," which is so untrue.
 They simply may have depression.
 Society still hasn't accepted depressive illnesses like they've accepted other diseases.
 Alcoholism is a good example - no one ever wanted to talk openly about that, and now look at how society views it.
 It's a disease that most people feel pretty comfortable discussing with others if it's in their family.
 They talk of the effect it has had on their lives and different treatment plans.
 And everyone is educated on the dangers of alcohol and on substance abuse prevention.
 As for suicide, it's a topic that has a long history of being taboo - something that should just be forgotten, kind of swept under the rug.
 And that's why people keep dying.
 Suicide is so misunderstood by most people, so the myths are perpetuated.
-Stigma prevents people from getting help, and prevents society from learning more about suicide and depression.
-If everyone were educated on these subjects, many lives could be saved.
+Stigma prevents people from getting help and prevents society from learning more about suicide and depression.
+If everyone was educated on these subjects, many lives could be saved.

 Will "talking things out" cure depression?

-The studies that have been done on "talk therapy" vs. using antidepressant medication have shown that in some cases of depression, using well-supported psychotherpaies, such as cognitive behavioral therapy or interpersonal therapy may considerably alleviate the symptoms of depression.
+The studies that have been done on "talk therapy" vs. using antidepressant medication have shown that in some cases of depression, using well-supported psychotherapies, such as cognitive behavioral therapy or interpersonal therapy may considerably alleviate the symptoms of depression.
 In other cases, this simply wouldn't be enough.
 It would be like trying to talk a person out of having a heart attack.
 Studies continue to show that a combination of psychotherapy (talking therapies) and antidepressant medication is the most effective way of treating most people who suffer from depression.

 Why do people attempt suicide when they appear to have been feeling so much better?

 Sometimes people who are severely depressed and contemplating suicide don't have the energy to carry it out.
 But, as the disease begins to "lift," they may regain some of their energy but will still have feelings of hopelessness.
-There's also another theory that people just kind of "give in" to the anguished feelings (the disease), because they just can't fight it any more.
+There's also another theory that people just kind of "give in" to the anguished feelings (the disease) because they just can't fight it anymore.
 This, in turn, releases some of their anxiety, which makes them "appear" calmer.
 Even if they do die by suicide, it doesn't mean they chose it.
 If they knew they could have the life back that they had before the illness, they would choose life.

 If a person's "mind is made up," can they still be stopped?